gyamficodes/Gyamfi-John/README.md

 Football is my favorite game.
 As a kid, I wanted to be A Soilder.
 *I love coding.

+#📫 Contact
+For a quick response, DM me on  (www.linkedin.com/in/gyamfi-john-23aa5727b) .

 # 📊 GitHub Stats:
 ![](https://github-readme-stats.vercel.app/api?username=gyamficodes&theme=dark&hide_border=false&include_all_commits=true&count_private=false)<br/>